-It is worth noting that this is exactly the involution Mackaay defines before Remark 7.8 in~\cite{mack1} using Brundan and Kleshchev's duality on the category of finite dimensional, projective modules of the cyclotomic KL-R algebra.
+This is exactly the antiinvolution Mackaay defines before Remark 7.8 in \cite{mack1} using Brundan and Kleshchev's duality on the category of finite dimensional, projective modules of the cyclotomic KLR algebra.
 His definition is not explicit as Mackaay points out himself.
 Our definition can, on the other hand, be computed explicitly. \end{rem}